jaun-xmpro/xmpro-swmm/metaagents/aws/s3/file_writer/README.md

 # S3 File Writer MetaAgent

-Write files to Amazon Web Services (AWS) S3 cloud storage with configurable paths and file extensions.
+Write files to Amazon Web Services (AWS) S3 cloud storage.

 ## What Does It Do?